cvonk/esphome-config/README.md

 ## FAQ

+* On Sonoff devices running Tasmato firmware, you can flash the firmware directly using their UI.
+Note that you need to compress it using `gzip` first.
+When it doesn't fit, disable the `web_server` section.

 * If you get `ERROR Running command failed: Failed to connect to ESP32: Wrong boot mode detected (0x13)!
 The chip needs to be in download mode.`, then bring `GPIO0` down (press BOOT), while the ESPHome starts to upload the binary